Evidence-Based Chiropractic Care

 Fact

 Care is individualized.
 Some people want relief.
-Some choose corrective care to address structural issues.
-And many continue with wellness care — not because they have to, but because they understand the value of maintaining what they’ve built.
+Some choose corrective care.
+Many continue with wellness care, not because they have to, but because they understand the value of maintaining what they've built.

 Myth